Chunjee/morse.ahk/README.md

-#morse
+# morse.ahk

 A simple Morse code library for AutoHotkey

 ## Installation

-In a terminal or command line:
+In a terminal or command line navigated to your project folder:
 ```bash
 npm install morse.ahk
 ```